 When used correctly, color can change the mood of the image, or impact the story.
 It can also draw the viewers eyes to a focal element.
-In the image below, color is used effectively to focus your attention on the tube.
+In the image below, digital colors are used effectively to focus your attention on the tube.
 And the controlled color palette also helps keep the image calm.

 Color is used effectively in this image to keep the mood playful and light: